-Would love to hear your feedback on this one guys!
+I would love to hear your feedback on this one!
 Is this the best food dehydrator on the market?

 The Magic Mill Pro 6 Tray is designed to offer all of the features of a more expensive unit for a more economical price.

 The unit has 6 spacious trays that are made from stainless steel.
 This gives you the reassurance that the trays can be loaded up more than competitor units.
 Plastic trays have been a point of criticism of other units too, as reports are that some bend after a lot of use.

 Coming with the unit are 6 plastic inserts that have smaller holes for each of the trays so that you can place smaller objects without risk of them falling through – very handy!
 It’s important to note that in other, more expensive units, you have to purchase separately.

 Another nice touch for the Magic Mill Pro 6 Tray is that the door is made out of clear plastic.
 This is very convenient for peeking into the unit while it is on to check on the food, this keeps the temperature inside the same and doesn’t disturb the process.

 While nothing will ever beat opening the unit to inspect the food closely, it really includes the kids, if you have them, as they are curious and get to see what is going on.